Key Issues Moving Through the MAGA-hijacked Courts

 -

-Status: The Justice Department appealed the Florida order to the 11th Circuit.
+Status: The Justice Department has appealed the Texas order to the 5th Circuit and the Florida order to the 11th Circuit.

 Can the Labor Department base workers' overtime eligibility on their salary level?